chris-pearce/scally/core/README.md

 ### Mixins

 Scally features quite a few powerful Sass mixins.
-These mixins underpin and are **required** for many parts of the Scally framework.
+These mixins underpin many parts of the Scally framework and are **required** for many parts of the framework to work.

 The most used and powerful Scally mixins are: